E.P.P. 002

 be considered for authorized off-duty use:

-a) Double action only or double action first round, single action
+a) Double action only or double action first round, single action second

-d) 9 mm, .40 caliber, or .45 caliber for use as a primary weapon in
+e) Be of 9mm, .40 caliber, or .45 caliber for use as a primary weapon in

-e) Must be of .380, 9 mm, .40 caliber, or .45 caliber for
+f) Be of .380, 9mm, .40 caliber, or .45 caliber for plainclothes use in

-the requirement of the situation);
+of the situation)

-caliber and are not single action only.
+caliber, have a firing pin block mechanism and are not single action only.

 E. Secondary Handgun: